akshay4699/ArnovaTask/README.md

 # Stock_Google

+ 1. Print the highest opening and the lowest closing values of each month for Google.

 select month( str_to_date(Date,'%y-%m-%d')) as DateFormat from stocks_google group by DateFormat;
 select  month( str_to_date(Date,'%y-%m-%d')) as DateFormat, max(Open), min(Close) from stocks_google group by DateFormat;

 # Stock_Netflix

+Find the standard deviation of Volume per year for Netflix.

 select  year( str_to_date(Date,'%y-%m-%d')) as DateFormat,stddev(Volume) from stocks_netflix group by DateFormat;